Nuclear Emergency In The First Few Hours

 In conclusion, nuclear preparedness is as important as any other emergency plan.
 Any nuclear explosion creates radiation, heat, and blast effects that will bring about numerous rapid fatalities.

-Ultimately, a nuclear event is no longer a story of impossibility —it is a current issue, and it can happen anywhere and anytime without a prelude.
+Ultimately, a nuclear event is no longer a story of impossibility —it is a current issue and can happen anywhere and anytime without a prelude.
 So, it is your best bet to prepare as early as now.

-Go stock up on your emergency food, prepare your first aid kit, and purchase all survival gear and equipment.
-At the end of the day, he who has everything prepared has more chance of surviving a disaster than those who do not.
+Go stock up on your emergency supplies, prepare your first-aid kit, and purchase all necessary survival gear and equipment.
+Those with everything prepared have a better chance of surviving a disaster than those without.